We are all here to make help accessible in the Connecticut River Valley towns of Chester, Deep River and Essex.

 Get to know a little about us!

 Allison stepped into the role of Executive Director in January 2017.
-She brings nearly 20 years of Nonprofit Management and Fund Development experience to Tri-Town and is passionate about supporting and empowering families in our three communities.
+She brings over 20 years of Nonprofit Management and Fund Development experience to Tri-Town and is passionate about supporting and empowering families in our three communities.
 Allison is a certified Community Resiliency Model Teacher through the Trauma Resource Institute, trained UCONN People Empowering People Facilitator and Chester Community Partnership volunteer.
-As Executive Director, Allison convenes the Early Childhood Council of Essex, Deep River and Chester; and serves as Co-Chair of the Tri-Town Substance Abuse Prevention Coalition.
-She is also the Middlesex County Chapter Representative to the CT Youth Services Association Board of Directors and a founding member of the Community Resilience Collaborative of Middlesex County which promotes trauma-informed and resilience-building practices across sectors and in all domains of life, work and school.
-Allison lives in Chester with her husband and three daughters.
+As Executive Director, Allison convenes the Tri-Town Suicide Prevention Task Force and local Community Resources Roundtable, focused on improving the social safety net.
+Allison is the Middlesex County Chapter Representative to the CT Youth Services Association Board of Directors.
+She lives in Chester with her husband and three daughters.
 She loves hiking, cooking, travel and yoga.
-She completed her 200-hour yoga teacher training in 2020.
+Allison completed 200 hr. integrated vinyasa yoga teacher training in 2020.